Battle of San Juan (1598): Background

-Sir Francis Drake had been defeated in 1595 and the report alarmed Elizabeth I that she wanted to avenge or 'spoil' the defeat.
+Sir Francis Drake had been defeated in 1595.
+The report alarmed Elizabeth I and she wanted to avenge or 'spoil' the defeat.
 Elizabeth almost immediately sent a new expedition led by George Clifford, 3rd Earl of Cumberland, so that he could seize San Juan and hold as long as possible.

 Merely three years after Drake's attack, Cumberland arrived off Dominica with his 600-ton flagship Malice Scourge captained by John Watts, plus the 400-ton vice-flagships Merchant Royal of Sir John Berkeley and Ascension, the 400-ton merchantman Alcedo, and Prosperous, 300-ton Centurion of Henry Palmer, Consent, and Sampson of Henry Clifford; 250-ton galleon Constance of Hercules Fulham; 210-ton Guyana, 200-ton Margaret and John; 190-ton Royal Defence; 120-ton Affection of William Fleming, and Anthony 80-ton Pegasus the frigate Discovery, the pinnace Scout, the bark Ley; plus two unnamed barks.
 In total the fleet consisted of 1,700 men and twenty ships.
 After refreshing his fleet for nearly a week, the Earl transferred to the Virgin Islands on 11 June and celebrated a final muster three days later before laying in a course for San Juan.